TL;DR

 Which is the better firewall for Mac in 2026?

 We compared Little Snitch and LuLu across 5 key factors including price, open-source status, and community adoption.
-Both Little Snitch and LuLu are excellent firewall.
+For most users in 2026, LuLu is the better choice because it's free.
 Read our full breakdown below.

 Host-based application firewall